hamin-lee/real-time-object-detection/README.md

 # Real time Object Detection

 This repository makes use of the Object Detection Archietecture, [YOLOV5](https://github.com/ultralytics/yolov5), to do real time object detection on webcam stream, youtube videos, and normal videos.
-I made use of [OpenCV2](https://opencv.org/) to run object detection on each pixel from the video.
+I made use of [OpenCV2](https://opencv.org/) to run object detection on each frame of the video.

 ## Installation